 - Ask about any past problems you may have had with anesthesia

 We make every effort to begin surgery at your scheduled start time but delays do occur.
 We will keep you and your family updated about any delays.

 Before your surgery starts, your surgeon will tell you and your family how long your surgery is expected to last.
 Once you are in the OR and have received anesthesia, your surgery will begin.

 Visitor policies are in place to help ensure a safe, trusted and comfortable care environment for all patients, visitors, physicians and staff.

-- For non-COVID-19 patients, one designated visitor (18 years of age or older) may accompany you in the preop room/bay.
+- For non-COVID-19 patients, two designated visitors (18 years of age or older) may accompany you in the preop room/bay once your nurse has completed your preop assessment/interview.
 Visitors are not permitted in the immediate postoperative recovery area.
-However, your visitor will be notified when they can come and see you postop or when you have been moved to your inpatient hospital room (if planned/needed).
+However, your visitors will be notified when they can come and see you postop or when you have been moved to your inpatient hospital room (if planned/needed).

 - Visitors must remain masked at all times, including in the patient’s room.
 Visitors are not permitted to eat or drink in the patient rooms, as it would require periodic unmasking.
 Visitors who do not comply with the masking policy may be asked to leave.

-- The Surgery Family Waiting Area is limited to one designated visitor per patient.
+- The Surgery Family Waiting Area is limited to two designated visitors per patient.
 Visitors must remain masked at all times and maintain physical distancing guidelines while in the Surgery Family Waiting Area.
 Visitors may be asked to wait in another location than the waiting room if physical distancing requirements cannot be met.

 If you will be admitted to the hospital after your surgery, please see Visitor Restrictions Due to COVID-19 | Northwestern Medicine for additional visitation policies in place at Northwestern Medicine